-Did you receive the block page?
+Question: Did you receive the block page?
 If not, why do you think you were not blocked?
+(Answer: At this point, we do not expect the traffic to be blocked.
+This will be clarified later in the lab)

-In the Configuration Utility, open the Security->Application Security->Policy Building->Traffic Learning.
+In the Configuration Utility, open the Security > Application Security > Policy Building > Traffic Learning.

 There may be several Suggestions listed.
-The Username field in the login pop up uses the parameter name “username”.
+The Username field in the login pop up, uses the parameter name “username”.
 Please review the related suggestions, there are two related to the SQL injection, and note the signature ID’s.